Brian-Pho/Textbook-Notes/_posts/books/2018-08-12-predictably-irrational.md

 - If someone is paid to do something, don’t ask them to do it for free.
 - Cash will take you only so far - social norms are the forces that can make a difference in the long run.

-## The Power of a Free Cookie
+## Chapter 5: The Power of a Free Cookie

 *How Free Can Make Us Less Selfish*

 - When we offer people a financial payment in a situation that is governed by social norms, the added payment could actually reduce their motivation to engage and help out.
-- Once money is introduced into the exchange, you stop thinking about what’s socially right and wrong, and you simply want to maximize your gain.
+- Once money is introduced into the exchange, you stop thinking about what’s socially right and wrong and you simply want to maximize your gain.
-- Not mentioning prices ushers in social norms, and with those social norms, we start caring more about others.
+- Not mentioning prices ushers in social norms and with those social norms, we start caring more about others.

-## The Influence of Arousal
+## Chapter 6: The Influence of Arousal

 *Why Hot Is Much Hotter Than We Realize*